 Inherently simple, subway tiles make a statement when applied en masse.
 The shower surround in this bathroom is clad in subway tiles and matching white grout, creating an uninterrupted plane of white.
 The reliable water resistance of properly installed tile also protects the walls of the shower from moisture damage.

 If you love the look of subway tile, but want a more refined look, consider using marble subway tiles rather than ceramic or porcelain.
-In this opulent bathroom, marble subway tiles climb almost to the ceiling and are capped with a thick border tile.
+In this opulent bathroom, marble subway tiles climb to the ceiling and are accented with a thick border tile.
 Instead of relying on a thick grout line to add visual interest, variegated veining in the tiles draws attention to the walls and gives the tile a softer look.

 Larger subway tiles will lend a more contemporary vibe to a bathroom, while still retaining a sense of timelessness.
 Wide grout lines also add a distinguishing accent to the tile application, as does a specialty glaze or color.
 The tile in this bathroom embodies several of those traits, creating a memorable shower surround.
 In the light and airy bathroom, the bold structure of the tile design grounds the space, and the black grout coordinates with the bathroom countertop and floor.